 We are subject to a broad range of environmental, health and safety laws and regulations in the jurisdictions in which we operate.
 These laws and regulations impose stringent environmental, health and safety protection standards and permitting requirements regarding, among other things, air emissions, wastewater storage, treatment and discharges, the use and handling of hazardous or toxic materials, waste disposal practices, the remediation of environmental contamination, post-mining reclamation and working conditions for our employees.
-The costs of complying with these laws and regulations, including participation in assessments and remediation of contaminated sites and installation of pollution control facilities, have been, and in the future could be, significant.
-In addition, these laws and regulations may also result in substantial environmental liabilities associated with divested assets, third party locations and past activities.
-Furthermore, in connection with our acquisition of Aleris, we agreed to assume certain environmental liabilities.
+The costs of complying with these laws and regulations, including participation in assessments and remediation of contaminated sites and installation of pollution control facilities, have been, and in the future could be, significant, and may be prove to be more costly than we anticipate.
+These laws and regulations may also result in substantial environmental liabilities associated with current sites, divested assets, third-party locations, and past activities.
 The impact that our operations may have on the environment, as well as exposures to hazardous substances or wastes associated with our operations, could result in civil or criminal fines or penalties and enforcement actions issued by regulatory or judicial authorities enjoining, curtailing or closing operations or requiring corrective measures, any of which could materially and adversely affect us.
+Evolving regulatory standards and expectations can result in increased litigation and/or increased costs, including increased remediation costs, all of which can have a material and adverse effect on our financial condition, results of operations and cash flows.